lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 3.4.
 Save as expressly agreed by Lazada in writing, under no circumstances shall any member of the Lazada Group be, nor shall you represent any member of the Lazada Group to be, (i) construed to be a party to (or to have endorsed, sponsored, certified or been involved in) any transaction between you and any third party; or (ii) liable in any way for any transaction between you and any third party, whether or not such transaction directly or indirectly relates to the Open Platform and/or the Tools or any Lazada Services.

 3.5.
-Any member of the Lazada Group (other than Lazada) may provide any part or the whole of the Open Platform and/or any of the Tools and Lazada Services on behalf of Lazada, and these Terms shall also govern your relationship with such member of the Lazada Group in respect of the Tools and Lazada Services, and any reference herein to "Lazada" shall be deemed to refer to such member of the Lazada Group.
+Any member of the Lazada Group (other than Lazada) may provide any part or the whole of the Open Platform and/or any of the Tools and Lazada Services on behalf of Lazada, and these Terms shall also govern your relationship with such member of the Lazada Group in respect of the Tools and Lazada Services, and any reference herein to “Lazada” shall be deemed to refer to such member of the Lazada Group.
 In such situations, Lazada South East Asia Pte.
 Ltd. shall have no liability for the performance or non-performance of such member of the Lazada Group, shall not be deemed as an agent of such member of the Lazada Group, and is not jointly and severally liable with such party, notwithstanding that Lazada South East Asia Pte.
 Ltd. is a party to these Terms.

 3.6.
 Nothing in these Terms shall prohibit or restrict Lazada or any other member of the Lazada Group from entering into similar or different agreements with third parties, or from acquiring, developing, licensing, marketing, promoting or distributing any products or services that may compete with your Applications or that may perform the same or similar functions as your Applications.

 3.7.
 The use of the Tools may require open source software or other third-party software, which may be subject to a separate license agreement between you and the applicable licensor of such open source software or third-party software.
 Lazada Group shall not be construed as endorsing or recommending such software and shall have no responsibility with regard to the selection or to your use of such software.
 You undertake to comply with the terms of such agreement at your own cost and risk.
-You further agree to unconditionally defend, indemnify and hold harmless, and, at Lazada's option, defend the Lazada Indemnitees, from and against any and all Losses arising out of, or relating to, any actual or alleged breach by you of such agreement.
+You further agree to unconditionally defend, indemnify and hold harmless, and, at Lazada’s option, defend the Lazada Indemnitees, from and against any and all Losses arising out of, or relating to, any actual or alleged breach by you of such agreement.
 To the extent such agreement contains terms which are inconsistent with, and which expressly supersede, these Terms, those terms shall prevail to the extent of the inconsistency and solely with respect to the open-source software or third-party software which is the subject of such agreement.

 3.8.
 Notwithstanding anything else to the contrary in the Terms of Use, in the event of a dispute (including but not limited to any intellectual property disputes) over an Application developed, operated or distributed by you or otherwise in connection with your access and use of the Open Platform, Lazada Services and the Tools, you agree that Lazada and/or its Affiliates may, without further notice or consent being required, share your identity and contact information with any party filing such dispute with Lazada and/or its Affiliates.